Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Conventional method

 \subsection{Failure of real-action method}

 The computational methods of conductivity presented in the previous subsection is strongly based on the ``square-root'' structure of the DBI action.
-We demonstrate that the method in the previous subsection do not work in more general cases where the action does not have the ``square-root'' structure.\footnote{This has been pointed out in ref. \cite{Kim:2011zd}.}
+We demonstrate that the method in the previous subsection do not work in more general cases where the action does not have the ``square-root'' structure. \footnote{This has been pointed out in Ref. \cite{Kim:2011zd}.} \footnote{ In Ref.~\cite{Baggioli:2016oju}, models with higher-order field strength have been considered.
+However, the nonlinear conductivity has been computed by the real-action method only for the case where the action has a square-root structure. }

 Let us consider a toy model whose action in the gravity dual is given by

 where